2-row Springer fibres and Khovanov diagram algebras for type D: Introduction

 \subsection{\bf The paper is organized as follows:}

 In Section \ref{Section2} we introduce the algebraic Springer fibre and fix notation.
 Section \ref{Section3} sets up the diagram combinatorics which is crucial for the whole paper.
 Section \ref{Section4} defines the topological Springer fibre with its cell partition and computes the cohomology rings of the components and their intersections and finally connects it with the diagram algebra $\mK_k$ and its centre.
 Section~ \ref{Section5} establishes several combinatorial bijections between signed admissible standard tableaux, standard tableaux and cup diagrams and relates it to the combinatorics of representations of the Weyl group $W(D_k)$.
-This is necessary to relate our cup diagram combinatorics to the original work of Spaltenstein and van Leeuwen and Hotta-Springer.
+This is necessary to connect our cup diagram combinatorics to the original work of Spaltenstein and van Leeuwen and Hotta-Springer.
 For this paper the bijections are merely a tool, but we feel they are interesting on their own.
-Section \ref{Section6} contains the description of the irreducible components for the algebraic Springer fibre with an explicit algorithm for constructing the component attached to a cup diagram.
-Section \ref{Section7} contains the proof of the main result, Theorem \ref{Hintro}.
-In Section \ref{Section8} we finally describe the connection and applications and prove Theorem \ref{boringtheorem}.
+Section \ref{Section6} gives the description of the irreducible components for the algebraic Springer fibre with an explicit algorithm for constructing the component attached to a cup diagram.
+Section~\ref{Section7} contains the proof of the main result, Theorem \ref{Hintro}.
+In Section~\ref{Section8} we finally describe the connection and applications and prove Theorem \ref{boringtheorem}.

-\subsubsection{Acknowledgment}
+\subsection{Acknowledgment}

+M.E. was financed by the DFG Priority program 1388.
 C.S. thanks Eric Sommers for many extremely helpful detailed explanations, and Pramod Achar and George Lusztig for examples of Springer fibres where the surjectivity assumption of \cite{KumarProcesi} fails.
 We thank Simon Goodwin, Jim Humphreys, Shrawan Kumar and Ivan Losev for helpful discussions.
 Both authors thank the university of Chicago where most of the research was done.